swithek/ttlcache/README.md

 Note that by default, a new cache instance does not let any of its items to expire or be automatically deleted.
-However, this feature `ttlcache.New()` function and calling the `cache.Start()` method:
+However, this feature can be activated by passing a few additional options into the `ttlcache.New()` function and calling the `cache.Start()` method:
 ```go
 func main() {